fbpx

 • Toxic waste build-up

-• Feed a highly digestible, natural, wholesome, hypoallergenic food which is high in complex carbohydrate and low in protein and fat.
+The first port of call is to feed a highly digestible, natural, wholesome, hypoallergenic food which is high in complex carbohydrate and low in protein and fat.
 A highly digestible diet reduces the workload of the digestive system so that the digestive process is more efficient.
 We have found over many years experience that food which uses wholegrains as the mainstay of the diet gives excellent results but other ingredients such as potato and buckwheat can also be effective.
 Not every food suits every dog so it may be necessary to experiment with several foods to find the right one for your own dog.
 This should be done with professional advice, for instance with our Nutrition Team.
-You can read more about food allergy/intolerance in my Veterinary Guide to Natural Healthcare (pp. 9 -10)

-• A bonus of digestible food fed in small amounts, is that less material reaches the lower bowel, meaning less dog poo to clean up!
+A bonus of digestible food fed in small amounts, is that less material reaches the lower bowel, meaning less dog poo to clean up (and less for them to be tempted to eat…!)

-The Burns Health and Nutrition Team (see back of leaflet) can give you individually tailored advice on finding the right food and the right feeding amounts for your dog
+The Burns Health and Nutrition Team can give you individually tailored advice on finding the right food and the right feeding amounts for your dog

 When trying to eliminate poo eating, it is important, initially, to have as little variety in the diet as possible, i.e. no treats, other pet food brands, fruit or even homemade foods containing meat and fat (vegetables are OK).
 Keeping it simple helps to identify what works best.
 Treats may be tried at a later stage once the poo eating has been resolved.